tetsushijp/AEP-Hands-on-Labs/labs/retail/archived/Journey Orchestration/Exercise3-Action.md

 <kbd><img src="./images/acthome.png"  /></kdb>

-You'll define 2 actions:

-- 1 Action that sends an SMS using an external application, Nexmo
+You'll define an actions that sends an SMS using an external application, Nexmo
-- 1 Action that sends a text to a Slack channel

 ### Action: Send SMS using Nexmo